The 2013–2014 PCA Team

 Gayle earned a BA at Carleton College and an MA and PhD at Brown University.
 She has previously worked as a technical writer, copy editor, software trainer, and freelance web designer.
 She lives in town with her partner Kirk Ormand, their two children, two cats, and about a bazillion balloon-belly mollies.

-Donna Russell joined the Office of Career Services in October 2010.
+Donna joined the Career Center in October 2010.
 She advises students and recent alumni, leads workshops on career development and manages the internship programs.
-Prior to this position, Donna served as the Bonner Scholars Program Director in the Bonner Center for Service and Learning (Oberlin College) for six years.
+Prior to this position, Donna served as the Bonner Scholars Program Director in the Bonner Center for Service and Learning, and worked for the Upward Bound Program at Oberlin College.

 Richard comes to Oberlin from Carleton College, where he directed the career center since 2007.
 During his three-decade-long career, Richard has earned a reputation as a reform specialist in higher education career development and experiential learning.
 While at Carleton, he instituted several innovative programs that connect students with a network of alumni, parents, and friends who offer all manner of job-search related assistance.